-Creating a snapshot does not modify your session, nor does it save your session.
+Creating a snapshot does not modify the session, nor does it save the session.
 Instead, it saves an alternate version of the session, within the session folder.
 The snapshot shares all data present in the session.

 Switching to a Snapshot

 Switching to an existing snapshot is done by navigating the Snapshot List and clicking the the name of the desired snapshot.
 Ardour will switch to the snapshot, and, if there are unsaved changes in the current session, offer to save them.